 Please note that if your request has not been approved by the school, the OEC can make a change to the submitted request; however the OEC cannot cancel a submitted request.
 Please contact the school to cancel any submitted requests.

 Answer: After your event has been approved, the schedule is electronically assigned to the Community Use Section for processing.
-It should take no more than 5 days to receive your invoice.
-If you know your event should be invoiced and you don’t receive the invoice in that timeframe, please contact the Community Use Section by email email@example.com or by telephone at 571-423-2340.
+It should take no more than 5 business days to receive your invoice.
+If you know your event should be invoiced and you don’t receive the invoice in that time-frame, please contact the Community Use Section by email firstname.lastname@example.org or by telephone at 571-423-2340.

 Answer: There are various school events that are not always held in all rooms, but the school cannot have community use occurring during those events.
 Some examples of these school activities are: Back to School Night, orientations, sporting events and group testing such as SAT’s.
 Parking requirements could be another reason a request is declined.